Trump slams media for coverage of mysterious Russian lawyer, lays blame on Lynch

 “If it happens, that will be wonderful, and if it doesn’t that will be OK too,” Trump said.

-Macon and Trump met ahead of France’s annual Bastille Day celebrations.
+Macron and Trump met ahead of France’s annual Bastille Day celebrations.
 Trump will be in the country for 36 hours.
 He’ll also participate in Bastille Day celebrations and commemorate the 100th anniversary of the U.S.’s entry into World War I.

 Trump will be back on U.S. soil late Friday.